VaneUI

 Component-Specific Sizing

-Padding, gap, and radius values are set per-component via CSS classes in vars.css:
+Padding, gap, and radius values are set per-component (and per data-vane-type) in rules.css:

 css-icon